julianna-cola/QMEE/README.md

 # QMEE
 for BIO708

+# Assignment Four: Statistical Philosophy

+Files for this assignment are titled `MMV_Question.txt` and `HypothesisAssignment.txt`.
+Both files can be viewed in the main branch of the QMEE directory.

 # Assignment Three: Data Visualization

 The file for this assignment can be found in `DataVisualizationHW.R`.
 It uses the data file `BIO708_EUST_Data_Set.csv` for all analyses.
 Both scripts can be found in the main branch of the QMEE directory.